Anusha-Suvarna/Employee_Retention_Prediction/README.md

 ## Usage

 1. **Exploratory Data Analysis (EDA)**:
-    - Access and explore the `Employee_Attrition_Analysis.ipynb` notebook to understand the dataset's characteristics, distributions, and relationships between features.
+    - Explore the `Employee_Retention_Analysis.ipynb` notebook to understand the dataset's characteristics, distributions, and relationships between features.

 2. **Model Building**:
-    - Utilize the `Employee_Attrition_Prediction.ipynb` notebook to build and evaluate predictive models for employee attrition.
+    - Use the `Employee_Retention_Prediction.ipynb` notebook to create and evaluate predictive models for employee retention.

-    - Experiment with various algorithms such as:
+    - Experiment with various algorithms, including:
         - Random Forest Classifier
         - Gradient Boosting Classifier
         - Artificial Neural Networks (Deep Learning)

 3. **Evaluation**:
-    - Assess the performance of the models using metrics like accuracy, precision, recall, and F1-score.
+    - Assess model performance using metrics such as accuracy, precision, recall, and F1-score.

 ## Models and Techniques

-This project employs several techniques and libraries, including:
+This project involves several techniques and libraries, including:

 - **Machine Learning Libraries**:
     - `scikit-learn`: for data preprocessing, model building, and evaluation.